Worker’s Compensation

 Who Manages Workers’ Compensation Claims?

 Payment of medical bills is not an indication of the University’s acceptance of liability for the claim.
-If you receive a bill from the medical facility, please contact the facility to make sure they are billing CCMSI correctly.
+If you receive a bill from the medical facility, please contact the facility to make sure they are billing CorVel correctly.
 You may contact the Leave Coordinator for further assistance, 919-515-2151.

 • Employee’s name, address, and Social Security number